colinrindge/ngrams/README.md

 # ngrams
-Finds top n-grams of specified length from all files in directory, and prints or graphs them.
+Either finds top n-grams of specified length from all files in directory, or finds the frequency of a specified n-gram, and prints or graphs them.
 Created for CSCI-140 at RIT.

 # Credits
 ngrams.py is written fully by me, and the util.py and example input files were provided by the RIT Computer Science department.